rob-murray/five-star/README.md

 Each `rater` must return a rating within the scale given and a weighting which will be used to calculate the overall rating.

-The current rating scale used is 0 - 10 as floating point numbers that can be rounded as you require.
+The default rating scale used is 0 - 10 as floating point numbers although this can be overriden and customised.

 The rating calculation will take the rating value from each rater along with the weighting to calculate the overall average rating.